erikvlcak/jak-na-styl/README.md

 # Jak na styl - Lenka Dvořáková

-Single page website for a client who wants to start a business as a fashion consultant.
+SPA for a client who wants to start a business as a fashion consultant.

+Used technologies:
+- Vite builder
+- React library
-Uses Vite builder, React library, Tailwind CSS framework and customized Tailwind UI components.
+- Tailwind CSS framework
+- customized Tailwind UI components